 - Information about crate or obedience training.
 Have a graduation certificate from your dog’s training class?
 Include a copy!

-- Present clear information on where the animal will be housed during the day or when alone and if professional dog walking or day care services will be utilized.
+- Provide clear information on where the animal will be housed during the day or when alone and if professional dog walking or daycare services will be visiting.

 - References from previous landlords.